Jade-ux/Learn_English_In_South_Africa/README.md

 **Colours:** I tested the colours I have used for navigation elements using the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) to ensure accessibility of all colours.
 I realised that a few of the colours I was using for the roll-over effects were not accessible and I have therefore chosen darker colours to ensure accessibility to WCAG AA standards.
 This has worked well as I now have deeper and richer colours for roll-overs but brighter colours for highlights which hint at the rich variety of experiences people can expect when they visit South Africa.

 **Forms:** I manually tested each of the forms on the website, making sure all required fields had to be completed before the form could be submitted and ensuring that the input validators are working.
 I also tested that when the form is submitted the user is notified that it has been submitted successfully - this notification comes in the form of a new page which says 'Thank you for ...'.

+**Links:** The site was tested for broken links using the [Broken Link Checker plugin from Atom SEO](https://error404.atomseo.com/SeoCheck/Report/jade-ux.github.io/2020-05-29/free?from=)

+**Validating CSS:** I tested my CSS code using the [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator) and the result was that no errors were found.

+**Validating markup:** My HTML was tested using the [W3C Markup Validation Service](https://validator.w3.org/).
+There were a few errors highlighted and I have fixed each one except for the following:
+- Heading warning on banner images - recommended to add header to the banner section, however, I do not want text over the banner and my next heading is one section down so I have left this as it is for now.

 //In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.